classicrob/simply-jekyll/_notes/Habits are the wrong thing to focus on for most behaviorally designed applications.md

 ---
+title: Habits are the wrong thing to focus on for most behaviorally designed applications
 ---
 #stub

 Many people read Hooked and think to themselves, “Aha!
 I have discovered the key to making great products!
 People just need to use it all of the time and respond instantly to our whistle!”